RESCUE: Retrieval Augmented Secure Code Generation: Method

 \subsubsection{Hierarchical Retrieval Process.}

 Building on these proactive multi-faceted analyses, \textsc{Rescue} begins a two-step retrieval process.

-\textit{Step 1: CWE-level Retrieval.} \textsc{Rescue} first selects the top-k relevant CWE types using the first two facets: (1) \textbf{Vulnerability Cause Analysis}: \textsc{Rescue} uses a widely used dense retriever for RAG, \textit{bge-base-en-v1.5}~\citep{bge_embedding}, to compute $\text{score}_{\text{VCA}}$ between the task's vulnerability cause and the indexed vulnerability causes for each CWE type.
-(2) \textbf{API Pattern}: Since API calls are discrete, \textsc{Rescue} computes \(\text{score}_\text{API}\) between the draft code's APIs and all APIs associated with each CWE type via a sparse retrieval, BM25~\citep{robertson1995okapi}.
+\textit{Step 1: CWE-level Retrieval.} \textsc{Rescue} first selects the top-k relevant CWE types using two facets: (1) \textbf{Vulnerability Cause Analysis}: \textsc{Rescue} uses a widely used dense retriever for RAG, \textit{bge-base-en-v1.5}~\citep{bge_embedding}, to compute $\text{score}_{\text{VCA}}$ between input task's vulnerability cause and the indexed vulnerability causes per CWE type.
+These per-CWE vulnerability causes are distilled from raw instances during the offline stage (Section~\ref{sec:cluster-then-summarize}).
+(2) \textbf{API Pattern}: Since API calls are discrete, \textsc{Rescue} computes \(\text{score}_\text{API}\) between the draft code's APIs and the API set of each CWE type via sparse retrieval, BM25~\citep{robertson1995okapi}.
+Each CWE's API set is constructed by aggregating all APIs extracted from its associated vulnerability-fix instances.

 Then, it fuses these two facet scores using a modified Reciprocal Rank Fusion (RRF) method with thresholding and rank-based filtering.
 This approach is motivated by the observation that only certain scenarios require security-specific guidance.
 Our modified RRF is defined as: